noah-aviel-dove/nadove-git-config/README.md

 # Dependencies

-Implemented in pure python 3 with no external libraries.
-Current revision was developed using 3.9.6.
+Implemented in pure python 3 and bash with no external libraries.
+The current revision was developed using python 3.9.6 and bash 5.1.8.

+Many aliases reference other aliases and thus require git>=2.20.

 # Installation/update